Nten0/natural-numbers-interpretation-API/README.md

 <br>

 ### Compile
+You can find a guide on how to install Maven on Windows [here](https://howtodoinjava.com/maven/how-to-install-maven-on-windows/)

 In order to compile the application, use the Maven.
 Run the command **mvn clean install** in the {PROJECT_ROOT_FOLDER}, in which the pom.xml appears.

 If the compilation process was successful, then the file **natural-numbers-interpretation.war** should appear under the {PROJECT_ROOT_FOLDER}/target/